 - Nicknames or initials.
 Match the passport exactly — every character.

 - Skipping notarization for international.
-CBP, CBSA, and most foreign authorities expect a notary block.
+U.S. CBP, CBSA, and most foreign authorities expect a notary block.

 - Forgetting the apostille for strict destinations.
-Mexico, Brazil, and several Schengen countries can refuse entry without it.
+Mexico's INM, Brazil's Federal Police, and several Schengen countries can refuse entry without it.

 - Letting the consent expire mid-trip.
-Date the end at least 24 hours past the return flight.
+Date the consent's end at least 24 hours past the return flight to handle delays.

 Child travel consent FAQ